-- specifically if you don't need to withdraw profits for general living costs. - A Potential to release equity from property when remortgaging in company. - Potential to create a loan due from the company if no mortgage. (profits can be extracted with no tax implications until loan used up). - Transferring property to a company can eliminate the rise in value that would be subject to CGT. - Ability to bring in additional shareholders (e.g. family members).
+- specifically if you don't need to withdraw profits for general living costs. - Potential to release equity from property when remortgaging in company. - Potential to create a loan due from the company if no mortgage. (profits can be extracted with no tax implications until loan used up). - Transferring property to a company can eliminate the rise in value that would be subject to CGT. - Ability to bring in additional shareholders (e.g. family members). - Greater flexibility for Inheritance tax planning.